The Fish Report

 Fishing Conditions and Hatches

-Fishing Conditions and Hatches: Fair-Good
+Fishing Conditions and Hatches: Fair to Good??????

 It's good to remember that there aren't a lot of "resident" fish in the Upper Owens, it's basically a nursery for Crowley Lake and as they get bigger most of them will move down to the lake.
 The fish that haven't gone to the lake yet tend to be pickier because it's their natural environment.
 Not to say there aren't big resident fish but they tend to spend their entire adult life far back under the cut banks, venturing out to eat a 12 incher every once in a while.